 There are plenty of established companies with honest, up-front business practices who take pride in their work.
 Any one of them would be happy to help you with a surprise-free move to Hawaii.

-By keeping your eyes out for these six red flags, you’ll be able to eliminate the dishonest movers who can ruin your experience.
+By keeping your eyes out for these seven red flags, you’ll be able to eliminate the dishonest movers who can ruin your experience.
 You’ll also avoid the stress, headaches and extra costs that come along with them.

 Additionally, you’ll more easily spot the hard working companies who will take good care of you, your family and your valued possessions.